kfiil/Digital-Garden/docs/Strategy and Roadmap Uncertainty/Strategy and Roadmap Uncertainty.md

 - Building the right thing, building the thing right
 - Solution design(user story mapping, event storms)
 	- Risk assesment of new initiatives
+- The Software Delivery Mantra
+	- Don’t confuse motion with progress
+	- Don’t confuse progress with the ability to deliver on time
+	- Don’t confuse delivering on time with delivery of the right outcome

 ### Guiding critical projects
 [[Guiding Critical Projects Without Micromanaging]]